natjiazhan/Signals-Agent/README.md

 Repo for Hackathon Project

 ## Getting started
+Before running the project make sure ffmpeg is installed in your system:
+'brew install ffmpeg'

 Clone this repo and create a virtual environment using the following commands:
 ```
 mkdir .venv && python3 -m venv .venv